roykoand/RussianLossesInUkraine/README.md

 # Russian Losses in Ukraine [Vim statusline]
-Silly Vimscript + Python to parse today's information about the russian losses during the war in Ukraine, and represent in the Vim status line.

-All information parses from [this website](https://index.minfin.com.ua/ua/russian-invading/casualties/) and transforms into categories provided by the General Staff of the Ukrainian Armed Forces ([example](https://twitter.com/GeneralStaffUA/status/1543474012709339136)).
+All information is parsed from [this website](https://index.minfin.com.ua/ua/russian-invading/casualties/) and transformed into categories provided by the General Staff of the Ukrainian Armed Forces ([example](https://twitter.com/GeneralStaffUA/status/1543474012709339136)).

 ## Demo
-Example of the plugin appearance in the standard Vim:
+Example of the plugin view in the standard Vim:
 ![alt text](demo/demo1.png)

 and with the following categories: